 Transaction management software can do a number of things that Word and Excel can’t!
 Using a platform like Legatics to create and manage lists, for example, saves lawyers a significant amount of time and creates a single source of truth – reducing version control issues and the risk of documents being misfiled or misplaced.

-Lists in Legatics are fully customisable, with specialised columns you can resize, rename and re-order with ease.
+Lists in Legatics are fully customizable, with specialized columns you can resize, rename, and reorder with ease.
 The platform also has a full audit trail to log every action taken, advanced permissions so you can set who has access to what information, and automatic notifications to alert parties of actions assigned to them.

 ‘Enquiries on title’ use case